solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-05-FunctionApp-MSI/README.md

 - Copy the value for later use

-## Exercise 3: Login to the Azure Database with Microsoft Entra credentials
+## Exercise 3: Log in to the Azure Database with Microsoft Entra credentials

-- Switch to the **paw-1** virtual machine
+- Switch to the **pgsqldevSUFFIX-win11** virtual machine
-- Create a file called `c:\temp\GetAzADTOken.ps1` and paste the following into it:
+- Create a file called `c:\temp\GetAzADToken.ps1` and paste the following into it:

 ```PowerShell
 If ($null -eq (Get-AzContext)) {